p474nj4y/Endpo1nts-Find3r/README.md

 # Endpo1nts-Find3r
-a tool to get enpoints of a website with your own custom wordlists .(Kindly use your own worlists file)
+a tool to get endpoints of a website with your own custom wordlists .(Kindly use your own worlists file)

 # install the requirements :